munificent/craftinginterpreters/note/answers/chapter16_scanning.md

 Should technically by a syntax error in a fully spec-compliant implementation of Java or C#.
-However, all practical implementations don't follow the letter of the spec and instead to what users want.
+However, all practical implementations don't follow the letter of the spec and instead do what users want.

 C++, as of C++0x, does actually specify this: